nvennin/test-www/procedures/Procedure_GDP_XCEUG_Deviations.md

 ### Assessing the impact

-The Investigator documents the impact of the Deviation,, including any impact on Medicinal Product, regulatory filing, WDA, QMS, validated activity/system, supply chain, third party as applicable.
+The Investigator documents the impact of the Deviation,, including any impact on Medicinal Product, regulatory filing, WDA, QMS, validated activity/system, supply chain, Third Party as applicable.
 The impact of the Deviation on other products, processes and system is also assessed.

 The Deviation is classified based on impact to product Quality and to the patient, and the appropriate Issue label is added.
 The table below describes the classification of Deviations.